-- Set forth the assets and accrued liabilities of this plan as of June 30, 2020; - Determine the minimum required employer contribution for this plan for the fiscal year July 1, 2022 through June 30, 2023; and - Provide actuarial information as of June 30, 2020 to the CalPERS Board of Administration and other interested parties.
+- Set forth the assets and accrued liabilities of this plan as of June 30, 2021; - Determine the minimum required employer contribution for this plan for the FY July 1, 2023 through June 30, 2024; and - Provide actuarial information as of June 30, 2021 to the CalPERS Board of Administration (board) and other interested parties.

 The pension funding information presented in this report should not be used in financial reports subject to Governmental Accounting Standards Board (GASB) Statement No. 68 for a Cost Sharing Employer Defined Benefit Pension Plan.
-A separate accounting valuation report for such purposes is available on the CalPERS website.
+A separate accounting valuation report for such purposes is available on the CalPERS website (www.calpers.ca.gov).

 The measurements shown in this actuarial valuation may not be applicable for other purposes.
-The employer should contact their actuary before disseminating any portion of this report for any reason that is not explicitly described above.
+The agency should contact the planactuary before disseminating any portion of this report for any reason that is not explicitly described above.

-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; changes in actuarial policies; and changes in plan provisions or applicable law.
+Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; changes in actuarial policies; changes in plan provisions or applicable law; and differences between the required contributions determined by the valuation and the actual contributions made by the agency.